ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

-## Specific Tests

-#### What is a Gaussian Z test?

-Any frequentist p-value based test where the distribution of the test statistic under the null hypothesis is gaussian.

-Typically, this involves determining of a distribution of observations is drawn fro a gaussian distribution with known mean and standard deviation.

-Another common set of examples is when examining the maximum likelihood estimate of a statistical fit.
-Maximum likelihood estimates are approximately gaussian (and the variance from gaussianity can be determined using the Fisher information).
-If $\hat{\theta}}# is the maximum likelihood estimate of the experiment and $\theta_0$ is the estimate under the null hypothesis, then the following is normally distributed:

-$$({\hat{\theta }}-\theta _{0})/{{\rm {SE}}}({\hat  {\theta }})$$

-<a name="students-t"></a>
-#### What is a Student's t test?

-<a name="chi-squared"></a>
-#### What is a chi-squared test?

-A Chi-Squared test refers to many statistical tests that have one thing in common: the distribution of the test statistic under the null hypothesis follows the chi-squared distribution (with n degrees of freedom, where n can be defined based on the problem at hand).

-The chi-squared distribution is the distribution of the sum of the squares of N independent random variables (which turns out to be common, making the chi-squared test useful).

-Chi-Squared tests are frequentist and are all based on rejecting a null hypothesis using the p-value.

-Chi-Squared tests are approximations that assume sufficient statistics.
-There are a few rules of thumbs here:
-- At least 5 counts in each observation
-- At least 5 counts in at least 80% of observations

-It also assumes that all observations are independent.

-A subset of all Chi-Squared tests fall into the category of Pearson's chi-squared test, which involves comparing an observed rate of an observation falling into one of several categories to an expected rate (which is either theoretical or derived from a larger dataset).
-These tests generally take the following form:

-- Calculate the square of the difference between observed rate and expected rate, all divided by the expected rate
-- Sum this for every category to form the test statistic
-- Determine the degrees of freedom by the number of categories - the number of any "free parameters".

 #### Test whether the variance of a sample, assumed to be gaussian distributed, has a variance of some fixed value V.

 The test statistic is the sample variance divided by the test variance, and the chi-squared distribution has n-1 degrees of freedom (where n is the sample size).

 #### Test for independence of 2 groups with 2 categories.

 #### Test for "goodness of fit"